ndegwaanth/ndegwaanth/README.md

-# 👋 Hello, World!
-I'm Anthony Ndegwa
+# Hello World 👋 I'm Anthony Ndegwa

 ## 🌟 About Me
 My academic journey has equipped me with a strong foundation in statistical methodologies and a keen understanding of information technology.